heetbeet/juliawin/README.md

 # Julia, with batteries included
-Juliawin is a Julia installer for Windows: it includes Julia as well as extra dev-tools like Atom/Juno, Jupyter and the scientific Python stack.
-The installer is a collection of routines that fetches and installs all content from the original sources.
-It starts off in plain batch with Julia bootstrapped later in the process.
+Juliawin is a Julia installer for Windows: it includes Julia as well as tools like Atom/Juno, Jupyter and the scientific Python stack.
+The installer is a single .bat file with a collection of batch and Julia routines to dynamically fetch and installs all content from original sources.

 Juliawin sets out to be similar to https://winpython.github.io/ in outcome.